Influencer Coordination for Agency Social Media Managers

 Influencer Content Analysis

-Analyze any influencer's recent content to identify their top-performing formats, highest-engagement hooks, pacing patterns, and natural production style.
-For example, you might discover a creator gets 3x more engagement on their "day in the life" format versus sponsored product reviews — intelligence that directly informs how you brief them for maximum campaign impact.
+Analyze an influencer's recent content to identify recurring formats, strong hooks, pacing patterns, and natural production style.
+For example, you might find that a creator's "day in the life" format earns more saves and comments than sponsored product reviews, which directly informs how you brief them.

 Data-Backed Brief Generation

-Create influencer briefs that reference specific formats proven to work for that creator, not generic templates that could apply to anyone.
-The brief might say "use your signature storytelling format with the curiosity-gap hook that drove your highest-engagement post" — giving the creator clear direction while respecting their authentic style.
+Create influencer briefs that reference specific formats visible in that creator's own work, not generic templates that could apply to anyone.
+The brief might say "use your signature storytelling format with the curiosity-gap hook from your strongest post" — giving the creator clear direction while respecting their authentic style.

 Brand-Creator Alignment